1. Cherub Rock – Smashing Pumpkins

 hits compilation Snap! but I recall taping

 what of it I could onto the B-side of my Rolling Stones compendium.
-I think the Stones material had been recorded off of Shaky Tim, a music student who had been my neighbour in our halls of residence and was now living with the girl who was a massive Blondie fan (not in the biblical sense), along with a few others.
+I think the Stones material had been recorded off of Shaky Tim, a music student who had been my neighbour in our halls of residence and was now living with the girl who was a massive Blondie fan (not in the biblical sense).
 The girl who was a massive Blondie fan was also into Manic Street Preachers, Senseless Things, Jane's Addiction, Porno for Pyros, and she had recently discovered Green Day.
 None of this appealed to me, shedding some light on our increasingly rocky relationship.

 According to lead singer Louise Wener’s T-shirt, Sleeper were just ‘another female fronted band’.
 She had a point – there was Elastica,